Polymer/old-docs-site/app/1.0/docs/devguide/data-binding.md

 <video url="..." current-time="{{hostTime::timeupdate}}">

-: When binding to standard notifying properties on {{site.project_title}} elements, ifying the event name is unnecessary, as the default convention will be .
+: When binding to standard notifying properties on Polymer elements, specifying the event name is unnecessary, as the default convention will be to listen for `property-changed` events.
 The following constructions are equivalent:

 <!-- Listens for `value-changed` event -->